Last updated: June 3, 2026

 Three places agents are replacing manual work right now

 Lead research and qualification.
 Instead of a rep spending 20 minutes researching a company before a call, an agent does it in 30 seconds: pulls LinkedIn data, recent news, tech stack signals, and writes a briefing doc.
+We get hire quite often to help companies set up an agent in the platform of their choice; see we enriched 400+ VC contacts in 2.2 hours using Explorium + Notion + Pipedream, with a 95% match rate for major firms.

 Content repurposing.
 You publish a long-form post.
 An agent converts it into a LinkedIn thread, a short email, and a summary card — while you’re doing something else.
+We have a wonderful Notion Agent that does that (template coming soon!)

 What this means for marketing teams